I have been thinking about the PMP certificate for the past several years, and in December 2016, I decided to apply for it.

 I took a computer-based test because paper one was not available in my country.
 I reached the test center ahead of time, and they checked me with a metal detector like a criminal.
 They told me to put all my belongings (watch, mobile, and wallet) into a box.

-Afterward, I could enter an examination hall which had four PCs.
+Afterward, I could enter an examination hall that had four PCs.
 They gave me a paper, a pencil, and earplugs.
 There was a glass window behind me, and an exam monitor was watching me from another room.
 The most irritating thing was the walk-through patrol by the staff every 10 minutes.
 After each check, I had to reread the question I was on.

 I had a PRINCE2 Practitioner certificate, so I thought I knew how much time I would need to spend preparing for the PMP exam; I was wrong.
 This preparation took more time and effort than I expected.
 I spent around 400 hours and practiced approximately 7,500 questions.

 The planning phase is the most important from an exam point of view.
-After that, I focused on other process groups, Initiation, Executing and Closing.
+After that, I focused on other process groups, Initiation, Executing, and Closing.
 These three groups have 12 processes and covered 51% of my exam questions.
 I learned the ITTOs and all the steps from Rita’s process chart.
-I memorized which processes used Work Performance Data or Information or Reports, Reserve Analysis, Stakeholder Register and Delphi Techniques.
+I memorized which processes used Work Performance Data or Information or Reports, Reserve Analysis, Stakeholder Register, and Delphi Techniques.